Knabbiii/mattermostStatus/README.md

 This installs all dependencies and creates a `.env` file.
 Then edit `.env` with your credentials.

+During setup, you can optionally enable **autostart via systemd** (see below).

 ---

-## 🗾 Mattermost Setup
+## 🧾 Mattermost Setup

+1. Log in to your Mattermost instance.
+2. Go to **Account Settings → Security → Personal Access Tokens**.
+3. (If tokens are disabled, ask your admin to enable them.)
+4. Create a new token and note it down *(you can skip this if you use username/password login, as the script does)*.
-1. Fill your Mattermost URL, username and password (or token if you modify the script to use it) in `.env`.
+5. Fill your Mattermost URL, username and password (or token if you modify the script to use it) in `.env`.

 Example: